barcvk4ba/barcvk4ba.github.io/_pages/dmr.md

 Our information on this page will be based on these radios specifically but most of the information will still apply to other types of radios.

-For club members to all be on the same level of operation we have provided a code plug/config file to get started with and you will need your own radio id to make it go
+https://vkdmr.com/programming-your-radio/ To program your own code plug from scratch you will need to understand a few basic principles that are explained on this website

-https://vkdmr.com/programming-your-radio/ to program you own code plug you need to understand a few basic principles
+For club members to all be on the same level of operation we have provided a code plug/config file to get started with and you will need your own radio id to make it go see this website https://www.radioid.net/#!

 ## Retevis RT3s Club Plug